-Be in frequent contact with the CTO to reconcile the current vision of the products.
+Be in frequent contact with the CTO to reconcile the current vision of the components.

-Communicate the vision and requirements of the products to the Developers.
+Communicate the vision and requirements of the components to the Developers.

 Maintain the Backlog (Bug Tracker) synchronized with the vision.

-Verify that the business requirements have been met as Developers modify the products over time.
+Verify that the business requirements have been met as Developers modify the components over time.